-Cauliflower Potato Salad (aka mock potato salad) has a mayo-based dressing with a touch of Dijon, dill, and a few spices.
+Cauliflower Potato Salad (aka mock potato salad or low carb potato salad) has a mayo-based dressing with a touch of Dijon, dill, and a few spices.
 It’s every bit as delicious as regular potato salad, but with a fraction of the carbs!

 If you think about what cauliflower is replacing (e.g., things like pizza crust, potato, rice, pasta, etc.), those are usually bland foods.
 For example, the flavor of macaroni and cheese doesn’t come from the pasta, it comes from the cheese sauce!
 The pasta is just there as a vehicle for that cheesy deliciousness.

 Same thing with pizza!
 The crust is just a way to get in cheese and sauce and any toppings you like.

 Which is why cauliflower works well as a stand-in without changing the flavor of these normally carb-heavy dishes too much.

 Pro Tip: This keto Cauliflower Potato Salad is a delicious low carb spin on a classic potato salad, and it has a similar flavor profile.
 It’ll satisfy keto and non-keto eaters alike!

 Mock Potato Salad – Cauliflower Potato Salad